 - Turn the dough out of the food processor onto a floured surface, and carefully remove the blade.

-- refrigerate finished pie dough until needed.
+- Refrigerate the finished pie crust until needed.

-- In the bowl of your mixer beat eggs slightly, and add in corn syrup, sugars, salt, butter, bourbon, and vanilla, mix well.
+- Add the corn syrup, sugars, salt, butter, bourbon, and vanilla, mix well.

-- Add in chopped pecans
+- Add in chopped pecans and mix well.